 Pickens, West Virginia was founded in the 1890s as a lumber and coal mining community.

-In 1862, James Pickens, Jr. was able to acquire 3,000 acres of land along the Right Fork Buckhannon River in Randolph County from his heirs when his father died.
+In 1862, James Pickens, Jr. acquired 3,000 acres of land along the Right Fork Buckhannon River in Randolph County from his heirs when his father died.
 1 He was able to lure a steam sawmill into the area in 1873 and assisted Senator J.N.
 Camden in forming the Pickens Lumber Company and extending the Pickens & Hacker Valley Railroad (P&HV) into town in 1892.
 2

 Pickens grew to include a diverse town center, numerous hotels, several hotels, Presbyterian, Baptist, and Catholic churches, and a sawmill.
 The town began to decline with the exhaustion of virgin timber in the region, and by the 1980s, most of the underground and strip coal mines along the P&HV were depleted.
 In 1992, the P&HV was dismantled between Pickens and Alexander.
 4

-Pickens today is home to 66 residents and is home to the annual Maple Syrup Festival that welcomes thousands to the community.
+Today, Pickens has 66 residents and hosts the annual Maple Syrup Festival, which welcomes thousands to the community.

 Share